-- The Minimum size validation for the RfQ: The Total Quantity of the negotiation × Last Trade price (or Reference price) has to be greater than or equal to an instrument-specific, exchange-defined threshold called SRQS minimum size9. - The Large in Scale (LIS)10 check for Xetra EnLight quotes: If the Total Quantity of the negotiation × quote price is not greater than or equal to the PreTradeLISValue for the instrument, then the respective Xetra EnLight quotes with a volume below LIS are published in market data.
+- The Minimum size validation for the RfQ: The Total Quantity of the negotiation × Last Trade price (or Reference price) has to be greater than or equal to an instrument-specific, exchange-defined threshold called SRQS minimum size11. - The Large in Scale (LIS)12 check for Xetra EnLight quotes: If the Total Quantity of the negotiation × quote price is not greater than or equal to the PreTradeLISValue for the instrument, then the respective Xetra EnLight quotes with a volume below LIS are published in market data.

-In case of a Staged RfQ, the suspended RfQ will be validated when submitted to Xetra EnLight, but many fields will be optional in comparison to a regular RfQ and may therefore not be provided.
+In case of a Staged RfQ, the suspended RfQ is validated when submitted to Xetra EnLight, but many fields are optional in comparison to a regular RfQ and may therefore not be provided.